 Consent as a legal ground for the processing

-Under the current legislation, the employee’s consent is already a potential legal ground for the processing of personal data.
-Nevertheless, there has always been some debate about whether employees can “freely” give their consent.
+Under the ‘old’ legislation, the data subject’s consent already was a potential legal ground for the processing of personal data.
+Nevertheless, there has always been some debate about whether employees - in view of their employment relationship - can “freely” give their consent.

-Although the Regulation maintains consent as a legal ground, this consent is subject to stricter conditions.
+Although the GDPR maintains consent as a legal ground, this consent is subject to stricter conditions.

 A declaration of consent should be freely given, specific, informed and unambiguous and should be provided by using clear and intelligible language.
-In this case, the employer will have to demonstrate that the employee has given consent.
+In this case, the company will have to demonstrate that the person has given consent.
 Therefore, consent must be explicit.
-The employee also has the right to withdraw consent at any time.
+The data subject also has the right to withdraw consent at any time.

 Mandatory appointment of a "data protection officer" for some companies

-Some employers, such as public authorities or companies whose core activities consist in processing personal or sensitive data, will be obliged to designate a so-called “data protection officer”.
+Some companies and other entities, such as public authorities or companies whose core activities consist in processing personal or sensitive data, are obliged to designate a so-called “data protection officer”.
 The data protection officer may be a staff member, or fulfil the tasks on the basis of a service contract.
-This person will advise the employer of the measures which have to be taken pursuant to the new Regulation and will also monitor compliance with the principles of this Regulation.
+This person will advise the company of the measures which have to be taken pursuant to the GDPR and will also monitor compliance with the principles of the GDPR.
 This officer should be in a position to perform his duties within the company in an independent manner.
 He will have to report to the highest management level and may not be dismissed for performing his tasks.

 Mandatory notification of breaches

-If employees’ personal data were to fall into the wrong hands, for example because the data have been hacked or due to a human or system error, the employer will in some cases be obliged to report this to the Privacy Commission and to the individual concerned.
-Just think of an employee whose laptop, on which personal data are stored, is stolen or of an e-mail containing personal data which is accidentally sent to the wrong address.
+If data subject’s personal data were to fall into the wrong hands, for example because the data have been hacked or due to a human or system error, the company is in some cases obliged to report this to the Data Protection Authority and to the individual concerned.
+Just think of an employee whose laptop containing personal data is stolen or of an e-mail containing personal data which is accidentally sent to the wrong address.
 A policy with a description of the various possible situations and its affiliated actions can be useful.

 Higher risk of penalties

-Today, we feel that employers on the Belgian market do not see it as a top priority to comply with the rules on the processing of personal data.
-This is, among other things, due to the fact that under the current Belgian legislation, unlike in some of our neighbouring countries, there is no real risk of penalties: criminal sanctions are provided, but are rarely applied.
-The Privacy Commission also does not have sanctioning powers.
+Before the arrival of the GDPR, we felt that the Belgian companies did not see it as a top priority to comply with the rules on the processing of personal data.
+This was, among other things, due to the fact that under the previous Belgian legislation, unlike in some of our neighboring countries, there was no real risk of penalties: criminal sanctions were provided, but were rarely applied.
+The Belgian supervisory authority also did not have sanctioning powers.

-Employees will be able to lodge a complaint with the Privacy Commission and may file a claim for damages.
+Data subjects are able to lodge a complaint with the Data Protection Authority and may file a claim for damages.

-Henceforth, companies that do not respect the rules will run the risk of being substantially fined by the Privacy Commission, with administrative fines of up to EUR 20 million or 4% of the company’s annual global turnover.
+Henceforth, companies that do not respect the rules will run the risk of being substantially fined by the Data Protection Authority, with administrative fines of up to EUR 20 million or 4% of the company’s annual global turnover.